Oakland School (Virginia)

-Oakland School is a coeducational day school in Troy, Virginia, specializing in the education of children with dyslexia, ADHD, difficulties with organization and study skills, or other learning disabilities.
-The school is ungraded, offering instruction from the early elementary school level through the ninth grade.
+Oakland School is a day school in Troy, Virginia, specializing in the education of children with language based learning differences dyslexia, ADHD, and difficulties with executive functioning.
+The school is ungraded, offering instruction from the early elementary school level through the twelfth grade.

-In the fall of 2023, Oakland School extended its academic curriculum to once again serve students through the ninth grade, with plans to add one grade level each subsequent year building toward Oakland’s first graduating class in 2027.
+In the fall of 2026, Oakland School extended its academic curriculum to serve students through the twelfth grade, with the first graduating class in 2027.

 History

 Margaret G. Shepherd founded Oakland in 1950 as a summer camp and remedial school called the Oakland Farm Camp & School and located on her family's farm.
 Shepherd offered a program that she had created, using phonics to teach reading and offering positive reinforcement to build students' self-esteem.
 In 1967 she expanded it to a year-round residential school program, and in 1968 the Virginia Board of Education certified the school as a private, non-profit learning disabilities school.

 Shepherd taught at Oakland School up to the time of her death at age 91.
 In 1974 her daughter, Joanne Dondero, succeeded her as school director, continuing in that role until 1993.

 Barton Reese, who joined the school staff in 2022, is the school's current head of school.